minakamoto/pcshscr2023/docs/2nd.md

 Check to see how this works and looks.

-- Click on the `Sakura-tei` card on the Home screen to display the menu list screen.
+- Click on the `Sakura-tei` card on the Home screen to display the Menu List screen.
   - Four menus are displayed.
     <img src="./static/img/2nd/docs/menu_list_sakura_tei.png" alt="Menu list" width="300">
 - Pressing `HOME` on the Navbar should take you to the HOME screen, and pressing `MENUS` should take you to the Menu List screen.
 - Clicking `CARD` on any of the menus on the Menu List screen should take you to the Menu Details screen.
-  - (Since this screen has not yet been created, you will see the  "404 This page could not be found" message.
+  - Since this screen has not yet been created, you will see the  "404 This page could not be found" message.
 - Clicking on the `Aroy` card on the Home screen will take you to the Menu List screen.
   - A menu should appear.
 - Clicking the `Bohno` card on the Home screen, it should take you to the Menu list screen.
   - An error message appears because there is no menu.
     <img src="./static/img/2nd/docs/store_not_found.png" alt="Store Not Found" width="300">
-  - Add processing for cases where the store or menu does not exist to the implementation.
+  - Added processing for cases where the store or menu does not exist.
-    - The above is the case where the menu does not exist, but please check the operation even if the store does not exist.
+    - The above is the case where the menu does not exist, but please also check if the store does not exist.
       - Temporarily rewrite the code (e.g., set the acquired data to 0, remove the if statement, etc.) to see if it appears.

 **NOTE**: